jrebecchi/NUSID/README.md

 }
 ```

-* Email configuration (from where will be sent the user space administration emails)
+* Email configuration (from where will be sent the administration emails)

 ```js